• Skip to primary navigation

 • While the rolls are baking, whisk together the powdered sugar, softened cream cheese, and vanilla extract until smooth.

-• Once the cinnamon rolls are done baking, remove them from the oven and let them cool for a few minutes.
+• Remove the cinnamon rolls from the oven and let them cool for a few minutes before drizzling the glaze over the warm rolls.

 More Desserts